John Dingell

 Dingell announced on February 24, 2014, that he would not seek reelection to a 31st term in Congress.
-His wife, Debbie Dingell, ran to succeed him and defeated Republican Terry Bowman in the general election on November 4, 2014.
-President Barack Obama awarded him the Presidential Medal of Freedom in 2014.
+His wife, Debbie Dingell, successfully ran to succeed him in the 2014 election.
+President Barack Obama awarded Dingell the Presidential Medal of Freedom in 2014.
+Dingell left office on January 3, 2015.

 Early life, education, and early career

 Dingell was born on July 8, 1926, in Colorado Springs, Colorado, the son of Grace (née Bigler) and John Dingell Sr. (1894–1955).
 His father was the son of Polish immigrants, and his mother had Swiss and Scots-Irish ancestry.
 The Dingells were in Colorado in search of a cure for Dingell Sr.'s tuberculosis.
-The Dingell surname had been Dzięglewicz, and was "Americanized" by John Dingell Sr.'s father.
+The Dingell surname had been Dzięglewicz, and was Americanized by John Dingell Sr.'s father.

 The family moved back to Michigan, and in 1932, Dingell Sr. was elected the first representative of Michigan's newly created 15th District.
 In Washington, D.C., John Jr. attended Georgetown Preparatory School and then the House Page School when he served as a page for the U.S. House of Representatives from 1938 to 1943.
 He was on the floor of the House when President Franklin D. Roosevelt gave his famous speech after the bombing of Pearl Harbor.
 In 1944, at the age of 18, Dingell joined the United States Army.
 He rose to the rank of second lieutenant and received orders to take part in the first wave of a planned invasion of Japan in November 1945; the Congressman said that President Harry S. Truman's decision to use the atomic bomb to end the war saved his life.

-Dingell attended Georgetown University in Washington, D.C., where he earned a Bachelor of Science in chemistry in 1949 and a Juris Doctor in 1952.
+Dingell attended Georgetown University in Washington, D.C., receiving a Bachelor of Science in chemistry in 1949 and a Juris Doctor in 1952.
 He was a lawyer in private practice, a research assistant to U.S. District Court judge Theodore Levin, a congressional employee, a forest ranger, and assistant prosecuting attorney for Wayne County until 1955.